Allergies don’t just rear their heads during springtime. They can attack your immune system at any time of the year.

 The Best Essential Oils for Winter Allergies

-Two of the most common winter allergies are dust mites and mold.
+Two of the most common winter allergies are caused by dust mites and mold.
 You can target these allergens directly by spraying areas in your home with a lemon essential oil mixture to kill dust mites and reduce mold.
 You can also reduce your allergy symptoms with lemon essential oil.

 “Lemon oil is great for allergy symptoms because it reduces inflammation in the sinuses,” Noelle Kovary, Ayurvedic Health Counselor and author, told Public Goods.

 This oil is also dual-purpose.
-Like lemon oil, eucalyptus oil can both kill dust mites and mold because of its antifungal properties, and it can fight your symptoms.
+Like lemon oil, eucalyptus essential oil can both kill dust mites and mold because of its antifungal properties, and it can fight your symptoms.

 “Eucalyptus is one of my favorite oils for allergies and infections of the upper respiratory tract,” Kovary said.
 “Use of eucalyptus can lead to a significant and immediate improvement in allergy symptoms.”